kmacedovarela/ws-permits/README.md

 Developed mainly to be consumed by a BPMN2 process.
 More info [here](https://github.com/kmacedovarela/advanced-bpmn2-process).

-Electrical and Structural permits can be in status INPROGRESS, APPROVED or DENIED.
+Electrical and Structural permits can be in status `INPROGRESS`,`APPROVED` or `DENIED.

 ## Pre reqs
 * Maven